gumillie222/grabbit/README.md

 **Q: AI suggestions fail with a 500 error.**
 A: Ensure `OPENAI_API_KEY` is defined in `realtime-server/.env`.
 If you don't need AI, failures are logged but the rest of the realtime workflow still works.

+## Attributions

+We used Cursor and Codex to help debug tricky issues and scaffold the initial backend syncing structure that powers realtime cross-device collaboration.